-Next stop was the Birds of the World flying display.
+The next stop was the Birds of the World flying display.
 We saw this for the first time, last year and Monkey loved it so it was a ‘must do’ this year.
 We saw some lovely birds, I have a particular soft spot for the wonderful Macaws – when we were kids we had a large aviary and my Dad kept a number of exotic birds, including a couple of Macaws.
 We were so lucky to get so close to these beautiful animals, we just didn’t fully appreciate it then.
 I guess you never do!

-There was just enough time to see the Lions again, before we stopped for tea and cake ….
+There was just enough time to see the Lions again before we stopped for tea and cake…

 We had a walk through the Children’s Farm and before we knew it, it was time to say goodbye to Dad’s cousin and make our way back home.
-We did stop at the shop on the way out and now Monkey is the proud owner of a Schleich Rhino for his growing zoo – his choice 🙂
+We did stop at the shop on the way out and now he’s is the proud owner of a Schleich Rhino for his growing zoo – his choice 🙂

 We’ll certainly be back again, a great family day out with so much to keep a little boy amused.
 We still haven’t seen everything!